Tour de France Stage 2 - Lauwin-Planque to Boulogne-sur-Mer

 Understanding Tour de France Climb Categories

-Stage 2 features 4 categorized climbs including decisive uphill finale.
+Stage 2 featured 4 categorized climbs including decisive uphill finale.
 The climb classification system:

 HC